PDP-11 architecture: Condition-code operations

 Instructions in this group were what Digital called "micro-programmed": A single bit in the instruction word referenced a single condition code.
 The assembler did not define syntax to specify every combination, but the symbols SCC and CCC assembled an instruction that set or cleared, respectively, all four condition codes.

 Clearing or setting none of the condition codes (opcodes 000240 and 000260, respectively) could effectively be considered as no-operation instructions.
 In fact, the NOP mnemonic assembled into 000240.

 Inconsistent instructions

 Over the life of the PDP-11, subtle differences arose in the implementation of instructions and combinations of addressing modes, though no implementation was regarded as correct.
 The inconsistencies did not affect ordinary use of the PDP-11.
+For example, in the instruction MOV R5,-(R5), whether R5 is autodecremented before its value is used as the source varies among models.

 Optional instruction sets

 Extended Instruction Set (EIS)

-The EIS is an option for 11/35/40 and 11/03, and is standard on newer processors.
+The EIS is an option for the 11/35/40 and 11/03, and was supplied as standard on newer processors.